zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: It's a great point.
 It's a tricky thing to describe.

 **ZMD**: So that's why—you've told me that like the book will be able to capture more nuance than the _New York Times_ articles.
 I hope you're telling the truth about that, because the conversations that we have here are actually good.
-In these conversations here, you seem you seem pretty perceptive.
+In these conversations here, you seem pretty perceptive.
 I want to trust you.

 **CM**: Good to hear.